Samarth061/NoteApp-Njs/README.md

 # AI-Powered Note-Taking App

-This is a Next.js-based note-taking application.
-Currently, it’s a simple note app focusing on creating, editing, and saving notes.
-Future updates will introduce AI-powered features, collaboration, and more advanced functionality.

-In future it will leverages modern technologies such as Vercel AI SDK, Supabase, Prisma ORM, NextAuth.js, and Tailwind CSS to provide a seamless user experience.
+This is a simple note-taking application built with Next.js.
+It allows users to create, edit, and delete notes using REST API endpoints.
+While the app is currently focused on basic note management, future updates will incorporate AI-powered features to enhance note-taking and organization.

 ---

 ## Features

-- **AI-Powered Note Management**: Generate, summarize, and organize notes using AI.
-- **Real-Time Collaboration**: Share and collaborate on notes with others.
+- **Create Notes**: Add new notes with a title and content.
+- **Edit Notes**: Modify the title and content of existing notes
+- **Delete Notes**: Remove notes you no longer need.
 - **User Authentication**: Secure login and personalized experience using NextAuth.js.
-- **Cloud Storage**: Save and retrieve notes with Supabase.
+- **Cloud Storage**: Store and retrieve notes with Supabase.
-- **Modern UI**: Responsive and user-friendly design with Tailwind CSS.
+- **Modern UI**: Clean and responsive user interface using Tailwind CSS.

-- **Cross-Device Sync**: Access notes on any device.
+---

+## Roadmap

+- [x] Build a simple note-taking app with basic functionality.
+- [ ] Enable tagging and search functionality.
+- [ ] Add AI-powered note generation and summarization.
+- [ ] Introduce real-time collaboration features.
+- [ ] Add offline note-taking support.

 ---